-(a-e) No Impact: Neither the subject property nor adjacent lands are within a Williamson Act contract.
-Although the site is mapped as agricultural soils, the lands were converted to residential uses with prior General Plans decades ago.
-The site does not contain unique farmland and is not used for agricultural purposes.
-The neighborhood is characterized by urban residential development with services provided by the McKinleyville Community Services District.
-The proposed subdivision infills an established development pattern.
-One-family residential is a primary and compatible use within the RL designation and is principally permitted in the R-1 zoning district.
-General agriculture is not a use allowed in the R-1 zone, nor are there any intensive agricultural uses in the immediate vicinity.
+(a-e) Less Than Significant Impact: The subject property is not within a Williamson Act contract, however, the lands immediately to the south and west are under contract.
+The site is not mapped as containing prime agricultural soils.
+The site does not contain unique farmland.
+In the past, the site has been used for cattle grazing, however, the general plan designation and zone classification support rural residential development.
+The neighborhood is characterized by rural residential development with on-site water and wastewater services.
+The proposed subdivision is consistent with the existing zoning and general plan designation.
+One-family residential is a primary and compatible use within the RA designation and is principally permitted in the RA zoning district.
+General agriculture is an allowed use which may be proposed in the future.
 The Department finds no evidence that the project will result in a significant adverse impact on agricultural resources.

-jii.
+Statement of the local division of the local والورجة وأستطلنا الألاف والمتكافلات III.
 Air Quality.
 Where available, the significance criteria established by the applicable air quality management or air pollution control district may be relied upon to make the following determinations.
-Would the project: Potentlally Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact a) Conflict with or obstruct implementation of the applicable air quality plan? Х b) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is nonattainment under an applicable federal or state ambient air quality standard? х c) Expose sensitive receptors to substantial pollutant concentrations? Х d) Result in other emissions (such as those leading to odors) adversely affecting a substantial number of people? , Х
+Would the project: Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact a) Conflict with or obstruct implementation of the applicable air quality plan? , X b) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non- attainment under an applicable federal or state ambient air quality standard? Υ X c) Expose sensitive receptors to substantial pollutant concentrations? Х d) Result in other emissions (such as those leading to odors) adversely affecting a substantial number of people? · X

-(a-e) Less than Significant: The project site is located within the North Coast Air Basin and the jurisdiction of the North Coast Unified Air Quality Management District (NCUAQMD).
+(a-d) Less Than Significant: The project site is located within the North Coast Air Basin and the jurisdiction of the North Coast Unified Air Quality Management District (NCUAQMD).
 The North Coast Air Basin generally enjoys good air quality, but has been designated non-attainment (does not meet federal minimum ambient air quality standards) for particulate matter less than ten microns in size (PM10).
 To address this, the NCUAQMD adopted a Particulate Matter Attainment Plan in 1995.
 This plan presents available information about the nature and causes of PM10 standard exceedance, and identifies cost-effective control measures to reduce PM10 emissions, to levels necessary to meet California Ambient Air Quality Standards.
 These include transportation measures (e.g., public transit, ridesharing, vehicle buy-back programs, traffic flow improvements, bicycle incentives, etc.), land use measures (infill development, concentration of higher density adjacent to highways, etc.), and combustion measures (open burning limitations, hearth/wood burning stove limitations; NCUAQMD 1995).

-The proposed subdivision results in three parcels suitable for residential development and would not: (1) obstruct implementation of the applicable air quality plan; (2) violate air quality standards; (3) contribute substantially to an existing or projected air quality violation; (4) expose sensitive receptors to substantial pollutant concentrations; or (5) create objectionable odors.
+The proposed subdivision divides a parcel developed with two residential units into six parcels with the two existing residences sited on individual parcels.
+The project will result in the construction of five new residences and would not: (1) obstruct implementation of the applicable air quality plan; (2) violate air quality standards; (3) contribute substantially to an existing or projected air quality violation; (4) expose sensitive receptors to substantial pollutant concentrations; or (5) create objectionable odors.